kevScheuer/neutralb1/src/neutralb1_cpp/selection/README.md

   * Simply sideband subtracting each individual $\pi^0_i\pi^+\pi^-$ combo independently.

 ## Other
+* `friend_reorder.cc` creates convenient friend trees that establish signal and sideband regions for every event, such that loading the friend tree directly allows one to select them by choosing `signal==1` or `sideband==1`.
+The friend trees are split by permutation, so both can be added to the same histogram as intended by the norwegian method.
 * `report_integrals.cc` will report the number of combos leftover after each cut
 * `van_hove_analysis.cc` studies where the baryon systems show up in the different momentum regions, and how cuts on the momenta can influence the angular distributions